sergiu-terman/labs/md/lab3/README.md

 ```

 #### First step
-Write a program that will generate a CSV file that represent the word connection in the 200 tweets.
+Write a program that will generate a CSV file that represent the word connection in the selected 200 tweets.

 #### Second step
 - Load the generated CSV file to Gephi